 Install window bars.
 While this may seem like an extreme form of security, burglars won’t be able to fit through the bars even if they smash the window.
 There are decorative options available on the market that can be customized to fit the style of your home to increase the curb appeal of this window security measure.

 Add window sensors.
-If you own a home security system, chances are you already have window sensors installed.
+If you own a overall home security, chances are you already have window sensors installed.
 Window sensors are designed to detect when a window is opened and typically are designed to sound an alarm.

 Post a “Beware of Dog” sign.
 The presence of a “Beware of Dog” sign is sometimes enough to stop a crime before it begins.
 Consider posting a sign in plain sight on your window to warn off intruders.

 Put a sign up and/or decals on the windows.
 Homes without security systems are 300% more likely to be broken into.
 If you have a home security system, you should always place a sign or decal in plain sight.
 In most cases, security system companies will provide them to you for free.
-Be cautious if you decide to take the affordable route and create a fake security sign as they are often distinguishable from those of real brands and some savvy burglars may notice the difference.
+Be cautious if you decide to take the affordable route and overall home security as they are often distinguishable from those of real brands and some savvy burglars may notice the difference.

 Install tempered glass, plexiglass, or polycarbonate windows.
 Windows made of these types of glass can be more expensive but are significantly stronger than regular glass.
 As an added window security measure, consider installing them in common burglary window entry points such as first floor windows near the front door and at the back of your home.